 My spousal unit did not grow up eating meat cooked this way, he went mostly for the "big, bloody chunk of cow" to go with his potatoes, but he has come to be a huge fan of this method of cooking beef, which means that he can enjoy other cuts of meat, and get a serving of veggies with it, all in a delicious package.
 If you haven't tried it, do so, you too will become a fan.

-- 2 lbs of beef (flank, shank, chuck, or skirt)
+- 2 lbs [0.9 kg] of beef, (flank, shank, chuck, or skirt)

-- 1 cup of carrots cut into large cubes (optional)
+- 1 sprig of thyme, (optional)

 - 1 large red onion cut into slices

-- 1/2 cup of peppers cut into cubes
+- ½ cup of peppers cut into cubes

-- 2 cups of tomatoes, cut into large cubes
+- 2 cups of tomatoes, , cut into large cubes

-- 1 cup of tomato sauce (or 1 Tbs of tomato paste)
+- 1 cup of tomato sauce

 - In a large cast aluminum or cast iron pot heat half the oil.
 Sear the meat throughout (be careful with splatters, you are trying to cook the beef, not yourself).